pbca26/agama-mobile/README.md

 ## How to debug with hot code push
 enable dev mode on your android device

+connect your device via a usb cable to your machine connect your device to the same wifi network as your machine

 meteor run android-device

 refer to meteor docs https://guide.meteor.com